atnoslen/TagIt/README.md

 # Compatibility

-* PF2e
+* PF2e - Tested
-* Should work with any JournalEntry, Actor, or Item
+* DnD5e - Tested
+* Any system that does not make significant changes to the way JournalEntries, Actors, Items, Tokens, and Compendiums are accessed.

 # Changelog